 We have now settled everything to compute $\sigma_e=\sigma_{\rm ap}(R_e)$, and define the likelihood associated with cluster member kinematics, $\mathcal{L}_{\rm CM-kin}$.
 We assume that each $\sigma_e$ measurement is well-represented by a Gaussian distribution, which gives the following definition:

-Where $N_{\rm gal}$ is the number of cluster members with a measured LOSVD, and $\delta_{\sigma_{e,i}}$ is the observational error on that measurement. $\sigma_{e,i}$ and $\sigma_{\rm e,model,i}$ are the values of the measured and model-predicted LOSVD, respectively.
+where $N_{\rm gal}$ is the number of cluster members with a measured LOSVD, and $\delta_{\sigma_{e,i}}$ is the observational error on that measurement. $\sigma_{e,i}$ and $\sigma_{\rm e,model,i}$ are the values of the measured and model-predicted LOSVD, respectively.

-As our model parametrisation includes several hypotheses to simplify the model, we cannot reproduce each LOSVD within its error bars.
+As our model parameterisation includes several hypotheses to simplify the model, we cannot reproduce each LOSVD within its error bars.
 Similarly to the lensing constraints, we add an intrinsic error, such that the associated reduced $\chi^2$ is approximately $1$ for the mode of the posterior.
-We estimate the systematic error to be of $35$~${\rm km/s}$ from a preliminary estimate of the maximum likelihood.
+We estimate the systematic error to be $35$~${\rm km/s}$ based on a preliminary maximum-likelihood estimate.